+- Power tools (not recommended)

+- Needle gunning

+- Flame cleaning (use with caution, experienced professional required)

+- Chemical cleaning: topical preparations / dipping in chemical bath

+- Dry ice

-- nd bronze wire brush, chisel and hammer, emery paper - tools (not recommended) - le gunning - cleaning (use with caution, experienced professional ed) - ical cleaning: topical preparations / dipping in chemical - pressure water blasting - cleaning (wet and dry, various blast mediums available)
+- High pressure water blasting

+- Blast cleaning (wet and dry, various blast mediums available)

-by hand
+Cleaning by hand

-- rk is generally in good condition it may be sufficient t by hand, as more aggressive methods, such as power cause damage by scoring the surface of the iron. - th hot, soapy water and a cloth to remove general dirt e or moss growth.
-Light areas of corrosion can be using a wire brush, taking care to remove any residue oplying paint. - chipped paint should be sanded down using emery paper, feathering the edges into good surrounding paint in preparation for paint application.
+If ironwork is generally in good condition it may be sufficient to clean ironwork by hand, as more aggressive methods, such as power tools, can cause damage by scoring the surface of the iron.

+Begin with water and a cloth to remove general dirt and grime or moss growth.
+Light areas of corrosion can be removed using emery paper, taking care to remove any residue before applying paint.

+Areas of chipped paint should be sanded down using emery paper, feathering the edges into good surrounding paint in preparation for paint application.

 Vary cleaning techniques on different areas of the ironwork according to need.
 It may be sufficient to remove upper layers of paint until a stable layer is reached, then apply fresh paint.
-Avoid painting over rust scale as corrosion will continue to develop under paint.
+Avoid painting over corroded areas as corrosion will continue to develop under paint and will compromise the efficacy of fresh paint.
 The weather is of critical importance in cleaning and coating iron - low temperature and high moisture content in the atmosphere will often lead to failure.

-Flame cleaning

-Hand cleaning using an oxy-propane heating gun to soften the paint, which is the removed by wire brush and scraper.
+Flame cleaning: Hand cleaning using an oxy-propane heating gun to soften the paint, which is the removed by wire brush and scraper.
 Does not work if bitumen paint, tar etc are present.
 A slow method which requires the use of breathing protection.
 Suitable only for outdoor use.

-Needle gunning

-This is a noninvasive method which involves chipping the paint off with a set of vibrating needles.
+Needle gunning: This is a non-invasive method which involves chipping the paint off with a set of vibrating needles.
 To avoid marking the work, the needles should not be sharp.
 It is a hand process and relatively slow, but it does leave the original oxide layer intact.
 As the paint chips are relatively large there is little danger from lead dust.
 As with all vibrating tools there are limits on operator exposure times.

-Chemical dipping

-Immersion of the whole piece of ironwork in a solvent, e.g. caustic soda.
+Chemical dipping; immersion of the whole piece of ironwork in caustic soda.
 This requires the use of a tank sufficiently large to be able to submerge the whole piece for as long as it takes to dissolve the paint layers.
 This can be up to three weeks, although the reaction can be speeded up by heating the fluid by means of gas burners beneath the tank.
-When the paint is dissolved the work is taken from the tank and thoroughly cleaned to remove any trace of the caustic.
+When the paint is dissolved the work is taken from the tank and steam cleaned to remove any trace of the caustic.
 It may still be necessary to scrape or chip off in places where the paint was particularly thick.
-Great care should be taken to wash or steam clean ironwork thoroughly after treatment to prevent chemicals from lodging in the joints of the ironwork and compromising subsequent paint layers..
+However, great care should be taken to wash or steam clean ironwork thoroughly after treatment to prevent chemicals from lodging in the microstructure of the iron and causing longer term damage.
 Note: if the paint has been dissolved out of joints etc, particular care should be taken to load the joints with paint prior to applying primer.